Max-Derner/python-lessons/Lesson_00/02_variables.md

 | discern if value in set | `value in my_set` | Returns either `True` or `False` |

 ### Additional notes
-Sets don't have a fixed length, and can contain a mix of types (so long as their hashable but we'll get to that later).
+Sets don't have a fixed length, and can contain a mix of types (so long as they're hashable but we'll get to that later).
 Sets don't maintain order, so you can't access a specific element.

 # Truthy/Falsy